Nothing On This Website Is Financial Advice – I Am Not A Financial Advisor

 Why Blockchain Matters

-Traditional digital systems usually place control in the hands of one organization, such as:
+By comparison, traditional digital systems usually place control in the hands of one organization, such as:

 • A bank